 The mobile phone world and I were never friends.
 Android, iOS... they are all enemies of the user.
 The user is dumb, evil and technically not the owner of their device even though they paid for it.
 Also, we all just want flashy features like cameras and even bigger screens that do not fit into our pockets anymore.
 Copy & paste?
 Never heard of that.
 I want to play pay-to-win games, yeah!
 Don't bother me with technical mumbo-jumbo...

 Things smartphone designers ask of you:

 The mobile phone world is depressing.
-A bleak outlook into the surveillance future of being treated like idiots who don't know what is best for them... and we haven't even touched on the subject of what governments are able to do with such power.
+A bleak outlook into the future riddled with surveillance... of us being treated like idiots, and of others telling us we don't know what is best for us... and we haven't even touched on the subject of what governments are able to do with such power.
 Unfortunately, the smartphone is a voluntary prison.
-A device we cannot do without anymore.
-Getting off this one grid almost feels like locking yourself into a cabin in the woods.
+A device we chose that we cannot do without anymore.
+Getting off the grid feels like locking yourself into a cabin in the woods.
 Our lives are digital and our smartphone is the primary gateway into this world.